B Team Leader David Crane sits down with us to answer a few questions:

 For the past few years as I have shifted into that phase of life when you have a responsibility to mentor younger people.
 In that regard, I have been very lucky.
 I have been inspired by my contact with the legion of young people rising out of school and into the ranks of business, NGOs and government with a burning desire to make the world a "cooler" place - literally.

-Clearly, the Net-Zero by 2050 Initiative.
+Clearly, the Climate cause.
 In the face of government passivity and meek-to-no leadership on the climate issue, it is up to nongovernmental entities and institutions to take the lead and corporates, for the most part, have more resources to lead with impact than do other type of nongovernmental institutions.

 What convinced you to take on this challenge?
 Why do you believe that it cannot be achieved without business engagement and leadership?

 I have spent my career in the electricity business - a business that produces a boring product of great disinterest to the vast majority of people.
 So we, in the power industry, motivate ourselves by ascribing enormous value to the fact that electricity underpins almost every element of modern society from health care through education to virtually every form of wealth creation and, as such, could be considered a noble calling.
 When you wake up one day, as I did sometime in 2006, and recognize that a side effect of producing electricity - your noble calling - is that your industry is the largest single contributor to the melting of the earth, then you have a moral imperative to act.